digitalronin/vagrant_rubyapp/README.md

     $ vagrant destroy # <--- destroy the vm

-Any files you create in the vagrant_ruby193 directory will be accessible on the vm in the /vagrant directory.
+Any files you create in the vagrant_rubyapp directory will be accessible on the vm in the /vagrant directory.

 Replacing the public key